California State Route 111: Route description

 SR 111 enters the southeast corner of the Coachella Valley as a two-lane highway.
 It used to run concurrently with SR 86 in Coachella, but SR 86 has since been moved to a newer expressway alignment.
 SR 111 continues northwest as a major arterial road, four lanes or wider, through Indio, La Quinta, Indian Wells, Palm Desert, Rancho Mirage, and Cathedral City.
 As it approaches this area, the northbound traffic is on Indian Canyon Drive, and the southbound is on Palm Canyon Drive.
 An alternate route runs on Gene Autry Trail while mainline SR 111 continues west on Vista Chino.
 Continuing west from Cathedral City, the highway enters Palm Springs, then swings north and then west to bypass downtown, while SR 111 Business passes through the congested downtown area.
-The highway widens from an arterial road to a divided expressway as it exits Palm Springs just northwest of San Rafael Drive.
+The highway transitions from an arterial road to a divided expressway as it exits Palm Springs just northwest of San Rafael Drive.
 It ends at an interchange with I-10 near the foot of San Jacinto Peak, just east of the San Gorgonio Pass.

 SR 111 is part of the California Freeway and Expressway System and the portions south of SR 78, and in the city of Indio are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 111 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.